vachan-maker/vachan-maker.github.io/content/posts/stop-using-google-account/index.md

 ### Final thoughts

-I am just going to keep using my Google account for now.
+I am just going to keep using my Google account for now(I don't really have any other option).
 But in the future when I have the money, I will definetly switch to self hosted appplications.
 It is something that I am very eager to use.

 This is day 22 of [#100DaystoOffload](https://100DaystoOffload.com)